1943 Richmond Spiders football team

 The 1943 Richmond Spiders football team was an American football team that represented the University of Richmond as a member of the Southern Conference (SoCon) during the 1943 college football season.
 In their first season under head coach Malcolm Pitt, Richmond compiled a 6–1 record, with a mark of 1–1 in conference play, finishing in sixth place in the SoCon.

+In the final Litkenhous Ratings, Richmond ranked 77th among the nation's college and service teams with a rating of 74.4.